Christmas Travel Guide

 Tips for finding cheap Christmas flights

-Book your Christmas flights ASAP and keep in mind the 21-day mark
+Book your Christmas flights ASAP

 Many travelers don’t start thinking about Christmas flights until winter is approaching.
 (Understandably!)
 The problem is that November/December is the toughest time to find a good winter holiday flight.
 If you’ve got a cheap-flight-loving heart, the best strategy is, instead, to book during the opposite season.

-But once that ship has sailed, and you absolutely have to buy a last-minute ticket for Christmas, there's a way to avoid predictable price jumps.
+But once that ship has sailed and you absolutely have to buy a last-minute ticket for Christmas, there's a way to avoid predictable price jumps.

 One of the most common fares for tickets is an advance purchase requirement, which says that a particular price, or fare bucket, is only available if you purchase before a certain point before departure.
-This is often 21 days but can also be 14 or 7 days.
+This is often 21 days before but can also be 14 or 7 days.

-Airlines do this because they know they can get more money out of business travelers, who tend to purchase tickets at the last minute at any price.
-This means a fare will typically jump in price at 21 days out, and again at 14 or 7 days.
-So if you're watching a fare and hoping the price might go down, make sure you book before the 21-day mark as odds are the price will rise at that point.
+Airlines do this because they know they can get more money out of business travelers who tend to purchase tickets at the last minute at any price.
+This means a fare will typically jump in price at 21 days out and again at 14 or 7 days.
+So if you're watching a fare and hoping the price might go down, make sure you book before the 21-day mark, as odds are the price will rise at that point.

 Remember flexibility is your friend for Christmas flights